apple/swift-nio/README.md

 ### Supported Versions

 ### SwiftNIO 1
 SwiftNIO 1 is considered end of life - it is strongly recommended that you move to a newer version.
 The Core NIO team does not actively work on this version.
-No new features will be added to this version but PRs which fix bugs will be accepted until the end of May 2022.
+No new features will be added to this version but PRs which fix bugs or security vulnerabilities will be accepted until the end of May 2022.

 If you have a SwiftNIO 1 application or library that you would like to migrate to SwiftNIO 2, please check out the [migration guide](docs/migration-guide-NIO1-to-NIO2.md) we prepared for you.